-The total process of coming up with the initial idea all the way through to marketing the product is referred to as - product development.
-It encompasses the entire journey of delivering a new product or improving an existing one. Â
+Product development is the total process of coming up with the initial idea all the way to the design and marketing of the product.
+It encompasses the entire journey of delivering a new product or improving an existing one.

 From early-stage startups to established organizations, product development unites every department, including design, engineering, manufacturing, product marketing, UI/UX, and more.
 And each plays a pivotal role in defining, designing, building, testing, and delivering the product.

 Of course, each development project involves tackling unique challenges, which require equally unique solutions.
-Making it vital for product teams to be able to identify market needs, conceptualize the product, build the product roadmap, create a winning product strategy, launch and collect feedback.
+Making it vital for product teams to be able to identify market needs, conceptualize the product, build the product roadmap, create a winning product strategy, launch, and collect feedback.

 In this guide, we’ll cover: